Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Characterizing compatibility

 We are now in position to prove Theorem~\ref{theo:compatibility-ns}.

 \begin{proof}[Proof of Theorem~\ref{theo:compatibility-ns}] We first prove that $\Pcompi$ holds assuming that $S_1$ and $S_2$ are compatible.
 Note that $S_1$ and $S_2$ are acyclic.
 Let $\calh$ be a measured subgroupoid of $\calg$ that stably normalizes $\calg_1\cap\calg_2$.
-Let $S$ be the two-edge common refinement of $S_1$ and $S_2$.
+Let $S$ be a common refinement of $S_1$ and $S_2$ with the minimal number of orbits of edges.
+Since $S_1\neq S_2$, $S$ has at least 2 orbits of edges, and it has exactly 2 because otherwise, some orbit of edges of $S$ is collapsed both in $S_1$ and $S_2$, contradicting the choice of $S$.
 Then $S$ is acyclic as otherwise one of its one-edge collapses (i.e.\ $S_1$ or $S_2$) would fail to be acyclic.
 We denote by $K$ the stabilizer of $S$ in $\IA$, which coincides with the intersection of the stabilizers of $S_1$ and $S_2$.
 Notice that $\calg_1\cap\calg_2=\rho^{-1}(K)$.

-Lemma~\ref{lemma:stabilizer-free-splitting} ensures that $S,S_1,S_2$ are the only non-trivial free splittings of $F_N$ that are invariant by a power of every element of $H$.
+Lemma~\ref{lemma:stabilizer-free-splitting} ensures that $S,S_1,S_2$ are the only non-trivial free splittings of $F_N$ that are invariant by a power of every element of $K$.
 Using the fact that $\rho$ is action-type (in the form of Remark~\ref{rk:action-type}), we deduce that for every Borel subset $U\subseteq Y$ of positive measure, the splittings $S,S_1,S_2$ are the only non-trivial free splittings of $F_N$ which are $((\calg_1\cap\calg_2)_{|U},\rho)$-invariant.